 I knew I needed to respect that.
 This is why I avoided indulging in PDA, even hugging, around her.
 I had to take my time to get her to like me and this was one of the primary steps I took.
 I had to show her that I respected her and I would not take any major decisions with her son without caring about what she feels.

-5. I offered to help her in whatever she would do
+5. I offered to help her in whatever she did

 No parents like their child’s friends coming over, eating meals, dirtying the house and not even offering to help.
 To be honest, this entire scenario used to give me constant flashbacks of the movie 2 States, where Ananya visits Krish’s house, but his mother does not approve of Ananya.